lidaan92/fast_ant_sid/README.md

 ## Ice discharge parametrization for Antarctica

-Find the code for the ice discharge parametrization as submitted (Nauels et al. 2017) and its calibration here.
+This is the code for the Nauels et al. (2017, ERL) ice discharge parametrization and the underlying calibration.

-Please contact the authors if you would like to rerun the calibration, as we cannot the reference data from Deconto & Pollard (Nature 2016) within this repository.
+Please contact the authors if you would like to rerun the calibration, as we cannot provide the reference data from Deconto & Pollard (2016, Nature) within this repository.

 Please also have a look at [example notebooks](examples) for illustrative plots and sensitivity tests.